rakicjovan/GoPhish-Microsoft-Login/README.md

 My version uses an updated index.html and app.jss.

-The username and password are copied to a new form which then lets the final button submit the data to your GoPhish instance.
+-The username and password are copied to a new form which then lets the final button submit the data to your GoPhish instance.<br />
-Regex is added for checking if an email address is valid.
+-Regex is added for checking if an email address is valid.<br />
-You can use the Enter key after writting your username or password.
+-You can use the Enter key after writting your username or password.<br />

 To use this with GoPhish simply copy the html to a new landing page template.
 All of the other files need to be located on your server running GoPhish.